hdShang/arxiv-daily/docs/cs-CV/2025-09-02/papers/250902322v1-omniactor-a-generalist-gui-and-embodied-agent-for-2d3d-worlds.md

 ---
 layout: default
-title: OmniActor: A Generalist GUI and Embodied Agent for 2D&3D Worlds
+title: "OmniActor: A Generalist GUI and Embodied Agent for 2D&3D Worlds"
 ---

 # OmniActor: A Generalist GUI and Embodied Agent for 2D&3D Worlds